JannieI/canvas-workstation-V3/src/app/roadmap.md

 - How to incorporate fancy W types, ie half circle with needle / doughnut / etc ...
 - cannot make smaller than W container, which has fixed outside areas (9, 16, etc).
 Should we make these dynamic, so that it can be smaller?
 It currently looks funny when a Shape only has one line of text, or >> right at bottom to Jump to linked D.
 Consider dataQuality on own menu item, or on W menu
+- look at ITTT - if this then that = rules engine that is dynamic
+- consider animation in presentation mode
+- consider to show pages and tabs as images - making it easy to select
+- consider adding data: ie load new data into a grid / table ala Excel, and save it in Canvas as DS ...
+- do analysis of forces - what will make users switch vs stay away.
+Different for different departments: IT = security, deployment, operations,  Finance = ROI, actual investment, cost sensitive  Users = resources to grow,  Management = fit into strategy
+- consider if we need to make special adjustments for batch jobs of the user
+- add ROI examples
+- look at Xero accounting package stats - can or should we duplicate that?
+- look for real examples where we can disrupt
+- relook at 'what business are we in' to determine product offering vs target market
+- look at market: do segmentation, non-customers that can use Canvas, think of different market needs